ahives/HareDu2/docs/core-integration.md

                 .BuildServiceProvider();
 ```

-Using the above code, you now can call the broker factory object like so...
+Using the above code, you now can call the diagnostic scanner object like so...

 ```csharp
 var scanner = services.GetService<IScanner>();